HamidaElsheimy74/ImageManagement.API/README.md

 		"UserName": "dev-User@test.com",
 		"Password": "dev@Password123"
 	}
--**Note 1**: each Env has a different Credintials that will be found inside each appSettings.ChosenEnv.json.
+- **Note 1**: each Env has a different Credintials that will be found inside each appSettings.ChosenEnv.json.
--**Note 2**: Development JWT Secres  & user Credintials are stored at user secrets that you can find as following:
+- **Note 2**: Development JWT Secres  & user Credintials are stored at user secrets that you can find as following:
           *Windows: %APPDATA%\Microsoft\UserSecrets\<UserSecretsId>\secrets.json.
           *macOS/Linux: ~/.microsoft/usersecrets/<UserSecretsId>/secrets.json.